New constraint on neutrino magnetic moment and neutrino millicharge from LUX-ZEPLIN dark matter search results: Introduction

-{\it Introduction}.--- Recently, the LUX-ZEPLIN (LZ) Collaboration released the results~\cite{LZ} of the first search for so-called Weakly Interacting Massive Particles (WIMPs)~\cite{Lee:1977ua}, one of the most searched candidates to explain dark matter, which is predicted by a large number of theories beyond the Standard Model (SM)~\cite{Bertone:2016nfn,Billard:2021uyg,Akerib:2022ort}.
-The LZ experiment is located at the Sanford Underground Research Facility (SURF) in Lead, South Dakota.
+Recently, the LUX-ZEPLIN (LZ) Collaboration released the results~\cite{LZ} of the first search for so-called weakly interacting massive particles (WIMPs)~\cite{Lee:1977ua}, one of the most searched candidates to explain dark matter, which is predicted by a large number of theories beyond the Standard Model (SM)~\cite{Bertone:2016nfn,Billard:2021uyg,Akerib:2022ort}.
+The LZ experiment is located at the Sanford Underground Research Facility in Lead, South Dakota.
 Its core is a dual-phase time projection chamber (TPC) filled with about 10 t of liquid xenon (LXe), of which 7 (5.5)~t of the active (fiducial) region.
-The possible interaction of a WIMP inside the detector produces two detectable signals if the nuclear recoil (NR) is above the $\sim$1 $\mathrm{keV}_{\mathrm{nr}}$ threshold, namely scintillation photons (S1) in the detector bulk and a secondary scintillation signal (S2) produced by the ionized electrons that drift thanks to an electric field to the gas pocket on top of the detector.
+The possible interaction of a WIMP inside the detector produces two detectable signals if the nuclear recoil (NR) is above the $\sim$5 $\mathrm{keV}_{\mathrm{nr}}$ threshold, namely scintillation photons (S1) in the detector bulk and a secondary scintillation signal (S2) produced by the ionized electrons that drift thanks to an electric field to the gas pocket on top of the detector.
 Both signals are captured by 494 photomultiplier tubes located at the top and the bottom of the TPC.
-The results reported correspond to 60.3 live days and given that the data are consistent with a background-only hypothesis, permit setting the most stringent limits on the spin-dependent WIMP-nucleon scattering cross-section for masses greater than 9~GeV/$c^2$~\cite{LZ}.\\
+The results reported correspond to 60.3 live days and given that the data are consistent with a background-only hypothesis, permit setting the most stringent limits on the spin-independent and spin-dependent WIMP-nucleon scattering cross section for masses greater than 9~GeV/$c^2$~\cite{LZ}, as well as new competitive limits on the spin-dependent WIMP-proton cross section.\\